aws/amazon-neptune-jdbc-driver/markdown/sql.md

 Each Builder method listed in the documentation is accepted as a property.
 For example, "**[port](https://tinkerpop.apache.org/javadocs/current/full/org/apache/tinkerpop/gremlin/driver/Cluster.Builder.html#port-int-)**(int port)" means that as a part of the connection string it may be configured as a property or added as a Key-Value Pair in Properties.
 See below for examples.

+#### Establishing Connection Manually

+Amazon Neptune Database is a VPC only service, and you need to establish an SSH tunnel before connecting to the database outside of the VPC (e.g. from the local machine).
+To establish an SSH tunnel, you need an EC2 instance deployed in the same VPC as Neptune Database.
+More information on how to configure SSH Tunnel is described in [Connecting to Neptune](/markdown/setup/configuration.md#using-an-ssh-tunnel-to-connect-to-amazon-neptune)

+- Step 1.
+Establish Port Forwarding through SSH Tunnel
+- Step 2.
+Add Neptune Database hostname in /etc/hosts (see [Adding SSH Tunnel Lookup](/markdown/setup/configuration.md#adding-a-ssh-tunnel-lookup) for more details).
+- Step 3.
+Enter Connection String.
+As an example in [DBVisualizer](https://www.dbvis.com/) enter *Database URL* `jdbc:neptune:sqlgremlin://<hostname>;port=8182;authScheme=NONE`.
+If you are using default port and using IAM athentication you do not need to supply addiitonal parameters.
+- Step 4.
+Now you can connect to your Amazon Neptune Database instance.

 #### No authentication using string only

 ```java